xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 ## Merge overlapping images

-If two (or more images) overlap then we need to add coverages, which means to merge "green" areas:
+If two (or more) images overlap then we need to sum coverages, which means to merge "green" areas:

 ```
 convert -composite image1.png image2.png result.png